 'Peace I leave with you, my peace I give to you' (John 14:27)

 Peace is a central theme of our faith, from Shalom in the Hebrew scriptures to Jesus' instruction to put down the sword.
-And yet, around the world, conflict, division, and war lead to immense suffering, injustice, and environmental destruction.
+And yet around the world, conflict, division and war lead to immense suffering, injustice, and environmental destruction.
 So we're looking at what peace means to us, how we can live it out through our faith, and how we can promote it in our communities.

 We also campaign against the arms trade every two years at the DSEI Arms Fair in London.
-We've had a presence at protests there for the past 5 years, and we're hoping to be there again in 2021 - will you join us?
+We've had a presence at protests there for the past six years, and we're hoping to be there again in 2021 - will you join us?